otto-de/trackrdrd/README.rst

 declared in the MQ interface in ``include/mq.h``.
 See ``mq.h`` for documentation of the interface.

-The source distribution for ``trackrdrd`` includes an implementation of the MQ interface for ActiveMQ, see libtrackrdr-activemq(3) for details.
+The source distribution for ``trackrdrd`` includes implementations of the MQ interface for Kafka and ActiveMQ; see libtrackrdr-activemq(3) and libtrackrdr-kafka(3) for details.

 EXAMPLE
 =======